-Since September 2015 Stichting Leeuw has a unique hunting simulator at its disposal.
-It took three years to get the system up and running smoothly and it is the first hunting simulator in the world.
-The simulator consists of a system of pulleys, which allows an operator to manoeuvre a piece of meat randomly through the big hall.
-The foundation uses the simulator to stimulate the hunting instincts and techniques of the big cats.
+Since September 2015, Stichting Leeuw has a unique hunting simulator.
+It took three years to get this system working properly and it is the first hunting simulator in the world.
+With the system, which consists of pulleys with which a piece of meat can be moved randomly through the large hall, Stichting Leeuw wants to give hunting back to the big cats.

-Thanks to the hunting simulator, Stichting Leeuw can release the energy of the animals.
-Hunting also stimulates their instincts.
-The cats become physically stronger and faster, they build muscle and increase flexibility and agility.
-The simulator helps increase their quality of life.
+With the hunting simulator, Stichting Leeuw can give them back this energy release.
+In addition, hunting strengthens their instincts.
+The big cats become physically stronger and faster and that ensures better muscle building, flexibility and agility.
+In this way, the hunting simulator contributes to a better quality of life.

 - Less stereotypical behaviour

 - Better condition

 - Better mental health

 - Good preparation for a life in the semi-wild